The Best Gingerbread Bar Recipe

 - This old-fashioned gingerbread cake makes the perfect dessert!
 It’s baked in a bundt pan and most often served with a dollop of homemade whipped cream or a scoop of vanilla ice cream.

-- These gingerbread bars are covered in a rich, cream cheese frosting.
-They are full of gingerbread flavor and make the perfect treat for house guests!
+- These gingerbread pancakes are full of gingerbread flavor and make the perfect treat for Christmas morning.

-- This eggnog icing recipe takes traditional gingerbread to a whole new level of full flavor.
+- This eggnog icing recipe takes traditional gingerbread to a whole new level.

-- These classic gingerbread cookies are so fun to make during the holidays!
+- These classicย gingerbread cookies or chewy gingersnapsย are so fun to make during the holidays!

 - Double or triple recipes to make large batches of goodies.
 This allows cookies and bars to be made in an assembly line fashion and speeds up the process.

-- Pick holiday recipes that compliment each other and look good plated together.
-For example every year I like to make Candy Cane Brownies, Eggnog Cookies, Cranberry and Pistachio Shortbread and Peppermint Dipped Chocolate Cookies for a good variety.
+- Pick holiday recipes that complement each other and look good plated together.ย For example, every year I like to make candy cane brownies, eggnog cookies, cranberry and pistachio shortbread, and peppermint dipped chocolate cookies for a good variety.

 - Start baking early and store goodies in the freezer until they are needed.
 I use these large Rubbermaid food storage containers to save a mixture of cookies and bars in my freezer so that I have them ready to go for Christmas parties and gatherings all season long.